Coronavirus updates: Montgomery County moves to Phase 2 of reopening, Virginia eyes Phase 3 date

 - Phase II of reopening in D.C. means restaurants and non-essential retail can open indoors at 50% capacity and gyms and yoga studios can reopen with restrictions.
 Full details on what Phase II means in D.C.

-- Montgomery County will begin Phase II of reopening on Friday at 5 p.m.
-Here's what that means.

-- Phase II in Prince George's County means non-essential retail stores and restaurants may reopen indoor service with 50% capacity.
-Here's everything that's reopening as part of Phase II.

-- Gov. Northam laid out his plane for Phase 3 reopening in Virginia.
-Here's what it looks like.
+- Virginia Gov. Ralph Northam laid out his plane for Phase III reopening in Virginia.
+More details about Phase III in Virginia here.

 Tracking the Coronavirus